illinois-cse/git-local-sp19/_episodes/07-github.md

 this command:

 ~~~
-$ git remote add origin https://github.com/vlad/planets.git
+$ git remote add origin https://github.com/hadleyscientist/planets.git
 ~~~
 {: .language-bash}

-Make sure to use the URL for your repository rather than Vlad's: the only difference should be your username instead of `vlad`.
+Make sure to use the URL for your repository rather than Hadley's: the only difference should be your username instead of `hadleyscientist`.

 We can check that the command has worked by running `git remote -v`: